elisturegun/InfiniVision/README.md

                   pip install -r requirements.txt

          3. Setup API Keys
          You need an API key to use openai models.
-Follow these steps to set it up if you wish to change the API key.
-Current api key hasn’t reached its limit yet:
+Follow these steps to work with your API key:
                   a)	Get an API Key: Obtain your API key from openai website: https://openai.com/index/openai-api/